giridharyuvaraj/RemotePatientMonitoring/README.md

 It focuses on real-time health monitoring, specifically designed to detect blood flow issues and potential clots in the cardiovascular system using a smart wearable device.

 🧠 Problem Statement :
-Current monitoring methods for blood flow are often:
+Current monitoring methods for blood flow are often,
 • Invasive
 • Time-consuming
 • Lack real-time data
 This makes it difficult for healthcare professionals to continuously and effectively track a patient's condition.

 ✅ Proposed Solution :
 This project introduces a wearable IoT-based device that:
 🔄 Continuously monitors cardiovascular blood flow
 🩸 Detects clots or blockages in real-time
 🚨 Sends alerts based on user-defined health thresholds